FoxInFlame/MinecraftColorCodes/README.md

 v3.0 - Added §k, §r, and \n support.
 Now also requires the output element ID.

 v3.1 - Finally!
 Support for class names too!

+v3.5 - Fixed Bug #3, 'Spaces gets disappeared', by adding a CSS property to the output element.

 ##Terms of Service
 By using this JS file, you agree to the Terms of Conditions below.